omeka/omeka-s-enduser/content/Items.md

 ![Basic view of admin items page, showing a handful of item resources](../content/contentfiles/itemsOS.png)

 ## View
 To quickly view the basic information about an item, click the *view details* (ellipses) button in the row for the item, located next to the edit and delete buttons.
-This will open a drawer displaying the item’s title and description followed by all metadata properties under their respective headings.
+This will open a drawer to the right of the list which displays the item’s title and description followed by all metadata properties under their respective headings.

 ![Item browse view with details open for Case of Identity.
 Links to item view page squared in blue](../content/contentfiles/viewitem.png) The blue squares indicate where to click to open the full item view.